oisdk/combinatorics-paper/rebuttal.markdown

 > a purpose (e.g. refactoring it).
 If I am wrong, this must be mentioned in the
 > paper, and in the absence of one of above ingredients, I consider the content
 > a slightly too weak for publication.

+The uses of this library are twofold:

+* We intend to integrate it with the cubical Agda library, itself a large formalisation of Homotopy Type Theory.
+  Our library already integrates with the cubical Agda library (we depend on many of its definitions), so further integration is a matter of upstream merging.
+  In particular, our proofs that both sets and finite sets form pretoposes are missing from the cubical Agda library, and as such are an important formalisation step.

+* Several libraries for proof search based on finiteness exist already in Agda as well as Coq: it is a relatively common method of proof automation.
+  Our work contributes to this area in three ways:
+  - It extends the domain of items to be searched over to include functions, a capability possible only with a constructive interpretation of the univalence axiom.
+  - It provides a pure Agda interface for multiple dependent arguments.
+  - The language of a Pi-pretopos provides a principled and simple interface for constructing proofs of finiteness.

 > Besides this main criticism, here are (more or less) minor problems I detected
 > in this paper: